LimYongKang1212/Individual-Project1-Cafe-Data-Analysis/README.md

 ###

-<p align="left">• To analyze historical sales data and identify overall sales trends and patterns.<br><br>• To determine top-performing and underperforming products based on revenue and sales volume.<br><br>• To identify peak sales periods by month and week.<br><br>• To provide data-driven recommendations to reduce waste and improve profitability.</p>
+<p align="justify">• To analyze historical sales data and identify overall sales trends and patterns.<br><br>• To determine top-performing and underperforming products based on revenue and sales volume.<br><br>• To identify peak sales periods by month and week.<br><br>• To provide data-driven recommendations to reduce waste and improve profitability.</p>

 ###